What does volunteering involve?

 At the heart of our work is supporting families by visiting them at home.
-The families we support may be facing a variety of difficulties, including loneliness and isolation; ill health; post-natal depression; disabilities; bereavement; relationship difficulties; lone-parenting; coping with multiple births etc.
+If you become a volunteer, the families you’ll help to support may be facing a variety of difficulties including loneliness and isolation, ill health, post-natal depression, disabilities, bereavement, relationship difficulties, difficult living arrangements, lone-parenting and/or coping with multiple births.

 Will I be the right sort of person to support a family?

 Some of our volunteers have parenting experience but it is not compulsory.
 All you need is experience with children or a background in the caring professions such as social services, counselling, teaching, nursing, child development, psychology or of course parenting.
 Our training programme is designed to prepare you for the role; it is a one day a week programme over ten weeks and includes counselling skills, safeguarding, unconscious bias training, role-playing and practical work.